wing5wong/artisan-whs-static/source/_news/2019-12-04_young-poet-launches-her-first-collection.md

 "The three of us have such a diversity of styles although we are passionate about similar things," McCartan said.

-Unfurl: Mother, Sister, Daughter .
+**Unfurl: Mother, Sister, Daughter.
 A Not Too Long Poetry Reading.
-Friday, December 6, at 5.30pm, Paige's Book Gallery, 60 Guyton St. Free entry, light refreshments.
+Friday, December 6, at 5.30pm, Paige's Book Gallery, 60 Guyton St. Free entry, light refreshments.**